Nov 30, 2022

-There are three types of SSL certificates ‒ extended validation (EV), organization validated (OV), and domain validated (DV).
+There are 3 types of SSL certificates ‒ extended validation (EV), organization validated (OV), and domain validated (DV).
 The level of authentication based on Certificate Authority standards refers to how each differs from one another.
-DV SSL certificates are the most basic of the three types, making them the easiest to acquire.
+DV SSL certificates are the most basic of the 3 types.

 Free vs Paid SSL – Which One Should I Choose?

 Both free and paid SSL certificates provide the same encryption services.
-However, the former only authenticate the domain they’re issued for while the latter verify the company behind the domain.
-Additionally, paid SSL certificates generally come with 24/7 technical support.
-Thus, if you don’t know how to troubleshoot a free SSL certificate, we recommend opting for a paid one.
+However, the former only authenticates the domain they’re issued for, while the latter verifies the company behind the domain.
+Paid SSL certificates generally come with 24/7 technical support.

 What Is a Class 3 SSL Certificate?